-On May 13, 2002, upon the recommendation and approval of the Audit Committee, the Board of Directors dismissed Arthur Andersen, LLP as the Company's independent public accountants and engaged Ernst & Young, LLP to serve as the Company's independent public accountants for the Company's fiscal year 2002.
+On May 13, 2002, upon the recommendation and approval of the Audit Committee, the Board of Directors dismissed Arthur Andersen, LLP as the Company's independent public accountants and engaged Ernst & Young, LLP to serve as the Company's independent public accountants.
+Ernst & Young audited the financial statements of the Company for fiscal years 2003 and 2002.

-Arthur Andersen's reports on the Company's consolidated financial statements for each of the fiscal years ended November 24, 2001 and November 25, 2000 did not contain an adverse opinion or disclaimer of opinion, nor were they qualified or modified as to uncertainty, audit scope or accounting principles.
+The independent public accountants' reports on the Company's consolidated financial statements for each of the fiscal years ended November 29, 2003, November 30, 2002 and November 24, 2001 did not contain an adverse opinion or disclaimer of opinion, nor were they qualified or modified as to uncertainty, audit scope or accounting principles.